LindsayMoir/social_dance_app/SESSION_CONTINUATION.md

 - ✅ Phase 1 Quick Wins implemented (FuzzyMatcher + ConfigManager)
 - ✅ Phase 2 AddressRepository extraction completed and integrated
 - ✅ Phase 3 URLRepository extraction completed and integrated
+- ✅ Phase 4 EventRepository extraction completed and integrated
-- ✅ 69 unit tests created and passing (27 new in Phase 3)
+- ✅ 96 unit tests created and passing (27 new in Phase 3, 27 new in Phase 4)
-- ✅ 8 commits pushed to remote
+- ✅ 10 commits pushed to remote
-- ✅ Feature branches ready for PR review
+- ✅ Feature branch ready for PR review

 **Phase 1 Status:**
 - FuzzyMatcher utility: ✅ Complete